Facebook Pixel

 How Deep Should You Squat?

 What is the optimal range of motion (ROM) for squats?
 "Ass to Grass" has become the battle cry of every self-proclaimed "strength coach", but are deep squats really better?
 Deep squats are definitely harder, and they require a significant amount of work and dedication to perform well.
 Training with deep squats is certainly necessary for sports that require deep squatting (powerlifting and Olympic lifting).
-However, the body of research on squat ROM suggests that "squat deep" may be the most over-rated cue in the history of fitness and performance!
+However, the body of research on squat ROM suggests that "squat deep" may be the most over-rated cue in fitness and performance training.

 Note, you do not need to take our word for it.
-We have attempted to locate every relevant research study and included those studies in an annotated bibliography below.
+We have attempted to locate every relevant research study and included those studies in the systematic narrative research review below.
 Please feel free to read the research and develop your own conclusions (and if you know of additional peer-reviewed, published, original research studies, please leave them in the comments; we will add them).
 We hope that you find the following conclusions to be a reasonably objective summary of all research findings.

 A Better Squat Depth Recommendation